IOOPM-UU/Qoders/proj/project_report.md

 If we were to redo the project tomorrow we would apply the same process but with more contingency plans, we would consider the possibility of worst-case scenarios and reflect on how we would solve an issue that could potentially arise.
 We would repeat the method of using previously stated tools as well as using a Tech lead in charge of version control and pull requests as we consider this to have been a success.
 We would continue using the system of tickets and an early delegation of tasks as this proved successful.
 It was also a success to have plans that were adjustable and not completely rigid, it allowed us to work in a dynamic way which improved the possibility of receiving help from other group members; It allowed us to adapt our plan as we went along when we discovered our initial plan may have been unfounded or based off misinterpretation.

-We attacked the Christmas "break" problem by simply removing the break aspect of it creating "The Christmas Problem".
-We planned in regards to the break but we found no realistic path we could take in order to actually give ourselves a real Christmas break.
-We essentially concluded that we'd have to work over the break even having one Coach meeting and one just to catch up.
 # 4 Use of Tools

 #### What tools you used in the project and how were they used?